torchbox/wagtail-related/README.md

-# wagtailautotagging
+# wagtailrelated

-A module for Wagtail that provides auto tagging functionality for Wagtail.
+A module for Wagtail that finds related pages and tags for your pages.